dxwc/turk-system/phase_I_report/phase_I_report.md

 ##1.3 Definitions, Acronyms, and Abbreviations

-+ **Software Requirements Specification** : "A document that completely describes all of the functions of a proposed system and the constraints under which it must operate.
-For example, this document."
++ **Software Requirements Specification** : A document that completely describes all of the functions of a proposed system and the constraints under which it must operate.
+For example, this document.
-+ **Database** : "Collection of all the information monitored by this system"
++ **Database** : Collection of all the information monitored by this system
 + **Use Case Diagram** : A visual representation of relationship between users and their use-interaction with the system
 + **ES6** : A commonly used version of standard javascript language